JhonataMiranda/Agents-Test/README.md

 This command initializes the cd_agents_research Crew, assembling the agents and assigning them tasks as defined in your configuration.

-This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.
+You will be asked during execution whether you want to generate the report(s) synchronously or asynchronously.

+The final reports will be created in a folder with a time stamp.

 ## Understanding Your Crew